Company: Bibb County School District

 The Bottom Line

+On average, propane autogas costs about 50% less than diesel per gallon and reduces maintenance costs due to its clean-operating properties.
 Maintenance costs are lower, too.
 The district’s propane autogas buses use 7 quarts of oil per oil change, and their diesel buses need almost three times that amount.
-For every two oil changes performed at 5,000-mile intervals, the filters for the propane buses still cost almost 40 percent less than those required for diesel engines, which are changed every 10,000 miles.
+For every two oil changes performed at 5,000-mile intervals, the filters for the propane buses still cost almost 40% less than those required for diesel engines, which are changed every 10,000 miles.

 ###